Kunstderfug/grid-studio/content/posts/welcome.md

 <div class="eq">

-I give piano lessons/consultations for professionals who need quick or detailed feedback with the possibility to record the lesson in HQ for your future reference.
+I give piano lessons / consultations for professionals who need quick or detailed feedback with the possibility to record the lesson in HQ for your future reference.
 This optional recording is free of charge.

 One hour lesson - $100
 Students - $70